Undergraduate Non-Degree Status

 - Those who are simply unsure about pursuing one of the University’s undergraduate degrees

-Courses taken as an undergraduate non-degree status student are taken for college credit.
+Courses taken as a non-degree student are taken for college credit.
 Therefore, the tuition costs, required coursework, hours of study per week, proctored exam requirements, and prerequisite course requirements are identical to those expected of degree students.
 Non-degree students are also subject to all student policies, including the student code of conduct.
+Courses taken as a non-degree student do not qualify students for participation in Federal Financial Aid programs.